-- Start with writing the experiment's title.

-- List the date you are writing the solution.

-- Use the titles and subtitles from the worksheet to structure the solution.

-- Data analysis:

-- Conduct the data analysis in SciDAVis:

-- Make sure all axes have labels.

-- Make sure all axes have units.

-- Make sure graphs have titles.

-- Make sure graphs have error bars.

-- Calculations

-- Show all non-trivial calculations.

-- Show all error propagation calculations.

-- Make sure all calculations have units.

-- It is okay to handwrite the calculations.
-However, these handwritten calculations have to included in your typed report in a reasonable way:

-- Scan or take a high-resolution, well-lit photo of the handwritten calculation.

-- Crop the photo and insert into the solution document.

-- Assure that the inserted image has a high enough resolution and is not blurry.

-- Assure that the font size of the insert handwritten solution is roughly the same as the rest of the document.

-- Illegible handwritten parts will be marked as zero.

-- Worksheets have to be submitted on Laulima as a single pdf file.
+- Start with writing the experiment's title. - List the date you are writing the solution. - Use the titles and subtitles from the worksheet to structure the solution. - Data analysis: - Conduct the data analysis in SciDAVis: - Make sure all axes have labels. - Make sure all axes have units. - Make sure graphs have titles. - Make sure graphs have error bars. - Calculations - Show all non-trivial calculations. - Show all error propagation calculations. - Make sure all calculations have units. - It is okay to handwrite the calculations.
+However, these handwritten calculations have to included in your typed report in a reasonable way: - Scan or take a high-resolution, well-lit photo of the handwritten calculation. - Crop the photo and insert into the solution document. - Assure that the inserted image has a high enough resolution and is not blurry. - Assure that the font size of the insert handwritten solution is roughly the same as the rest of the document. - Illegible handwritten parts will be marked as zero. - Worksheets have to be submitted on Laulima as a single pdf file.
 Typical text processing software should be used (word, libreoffice, google doc).
 The pdf file needs to be submitted before the deadline date.

-- Penalties for late worksheets:

-- 1 week late 15% off

-- more than 1 week late $\rightarrow$ The solution will not be accepted and will count as 0%.
+The assignment can be submitted through laulima until one week after the deadline, but it will be marked as late. - Penalties for late worksheets: - 1 week late 15% off - more than 1 week late \rightarrow The solution will not be accepted and will count as 0%.